 - No operating drones or other remote-controlled vehicles

 - No fishing, hunting, trapping, or releasing of animals

 - No feeding wildlife

 Mass Audubon welcomes visitors to capture the beauty and wonder of our statewide network of wildlife sanctuaries through photography.
 If you would like to use a wildlife sanctuary for commercial photography purposes, please review the complete guidelines and learn how to schedule a time.

 - Universally accessible post-and-rope All Persons Trail that leads past forested knoll, on to wetland boardwalk traveling through marsh and ponds.
 Guide available in large print, Braille, and audio format.

 - Boardwalk through extensive wetlands ends at a marsh-viewing platform, providing great opportunities for viewing wildlife.

 - Nature Play Area that features unique structures for climbing, hiding, and free play.

-- Native butterfly and bird gardens that surround the nature center.
+- Native butterfly and bird garden that surround the Nature Center.

 © 2016 Norfolk Community Television